-The Diocese of Limerick now uses the online system of Garda Vetting http://www.limerickdiocesesafeguarding.com
+The Diocese of Limerick now uses the online system of Garda Vetting.

-The following sets out the steps involved in completing the Vetting Invitation Form (NVB1) which can be found at Appendix 5 on the Diocesan Safeguarding Website
+The following sets out the steps involved in completing the Vetting Invitation Form (NVB1) which can be found at Appendix 5:

-- The applicant completes Section 1 and Section 2 and provides photographic proof of identification and proof of current address - The Chairperson of the Board of Management or Principal (i.e. Contact Person) completes Section 3. - Please note that in order for the Diocese to process the invitation, the Chairperson or Principal must validate the identity of the applicant (photographic proof of identification and proof of current address to be presented and copies to be sent to the Vetting Service with the NVB 1 and also kept on file by the school). \Please see below Proof of Identity. - The completed Vetting Invitation Form (NVB 1) should be posted to the Vetting Service at the Limerick Diocesan Centre, St. Munchins, Corbally, Limerick for processing. - The applicant will receive an email directly from the National Vetting Bureau (NVB) to the email address provided on the NVB 1, which will give him/her access to their on-line Vetting Application Form (NVB 2) - The Form (NVB 2) must be completed on-line within 30 day or the link will become inactive. - Once Application Form (NVB2) is processed, the National Vetting Bureau will send a Disclosure to the Diocesan Liaison Person who will forward the Disclosure to the school Contact Person. - Please note that no applicant can commence the role/position until this Disclosure is returned to the school Contact Person
+The applicant completes Section 1 and Section 2.

+The Chairperson of the Board of Management or Principal completes Section 3.

+Please note that in order for the Diocese to process the invitation, the Chairperson or Principal must validate the identity of the applicant (photographic proof of identification and proof of current address to be presented and copies to be kept on file by the school).
+Please see Proof of Identity requirements on page 35 below.

+- The completed e-Vetting Invitation Form (NVB 1) should then be posted to the Vetting Service at the Limerick Diocesan Office, Henry Street, Limerick. - Once the application has been processed the Applicant will receive an email directly from the National Vetting Bureau (NVB) which will give him/her access to their on-line Vetting Application Form (NVB 2) - The Form (NVB 2) must be completed on-line within 30 days or the link will become inactive. - Once Application Form (NVB2) is processed, the National Vetting Bureau will send a Disclosure to the Diocesan Liaison Person who will forward the Disclosure to the school. - Please note that no applicant can commence the role/position until this Disclosure is returned to the school.